HOP-Software/docker-starter-template/README.md

 Copy the `docker-compose.yml` file into a new directory.
 In the directory you create two folders:

 * `schema` – here you add the database dump
-* `wp-app` – here you copy your existing WordPress code
+* `wordpress` – here you copy your existing WordPress code

 You can now use the `up` command: